-I stayed in the Lapad peninsula which turned out to be a great place to stay in Dubrovnik as it allows you to have a little bit of beach time close by.
+I stayed in the Lapad peninsula which turned out to be a great place to stay in Dubrovnik.
+Apart from a short bus trip to the crazy Old Town, it allows you to have a little bit of beach time close by.

 ⭐ My value-for-money smart deal in Dubrovnik ⭐

 Alternatives and extras to this itinerary in Croatia

 If you have some more spare days, there are many other options to enrich your itinerary with places not only in Croatia but in other neighbour countries.

 I’ve left the entire western-most region of Croatia out of my basic itinerary due to time limitations.
 If time is not a problem, you can spend some days exploring the peninsula of Istria.
 Amongst the green countryside and the coastal little ports, the main city Pula and the fortified town of Rovinj stand out.
 Nearby there also some of Croatia’s popular islands: Krk, Rab and Cres.

 Hvar is the most popular island destination in Croatia.
 From its endless lavender fields to the bubbling nightlife of Hvar Town, there’s always something to keep you busy.
 If Hvar still bores you, you can always rent a boat and head to the deserted Paklinski islands on a day trip.

 A day trip to Mostar is perfectly doable from either Split, Makarska or Dubrovnik.
 The city holds a complete different vibe from the whole Croatia, which makes it a great addition to your road trip route.
 Besides the stunning Stari Most (Old Bridge), Mostar is an interesting mix of a vibrant oriental culture and a joyless recent history.